 Antidepressant medications such as selective serotonin reuptake inhibitors (SSRIs) and selective norepinephrine reuptake inhibitors (SNRIs) are sometimes used to treat menopause symptoms.

-In particular, they have been shown to reduce the severity and frequency of night sweats and hot flashes.
+In particular, they have been shown to reduce the severity and frequency of sweating and hot flashes during the night.
 This can lead to better sleep and a decrease in fatigue during the day.

-However, SSRIs and SNRIs also come with the risk of side effects, some of them serious.
+However, SSRIs and SNRIs also come with the risk of side effects.
 It can even induce insomnia in some people.
 So, this line of treatment should be used with caution and under proper medical supervision.

 Natural Supplements for Menopause Fatigue

 The supplements below are generally considered to be safe.
 However, they may interact with other medications, and they may not be suitable for everyone.
-Always speak to your doctor before incorporating a new supplement into your routine.
+Always talk to your doctor before incorporating a new supplement into your routine.
+The dietary or herbal supplements you can take to treat fatigue and other symptoms are listed below.

 - Phytoestrogens

 Phytoestrogens are compounds found in many types of plants.
-These compounds closely resemble the chemical structure of the naturally occurring estrogen produced by the body.
+These compounds closely resemble the chemical structure of the naturally occurring estradiol produced by the body.

-When we consume phytoestrogens, they bind to our estrogen receptors, taking the place of the missing hormone.
-As a result, many of the most troublesome symptoms of menopause can be alleviated.
-This includes night sweats, hot flashes, bone loss, and, of course, menopause fatigue.
+When we consume phytoestrogens, they bind to our estradiol receptors, taking the place of the missing hormone.
+As a result, many of the most troublesome menopausal symptoms can be alleviated.

 Phytoestrogens can be found in a wide range of natural food sources, including soybeans and soy products, seeds, nuts, beans, fruits, and vegetables.
 You can also find phytoestrogens in supplement form and herbs such as black cohosh, ginseng, and dong quai.